-These creators may ‘beat the system’ (aka Content ID) for a few days, but in the end, they’re leaving themselves open for audio claims, loss of monetization, video takedowns, and even lawsuits with these “cheats” of the system.
-I’ve seen it happen to some high profile creators over the years and it usually ends with the creator having to delete their videos or pay large sums of money to settle the issue with the artists, labels, and publishers holding the copyright.
+These creators may ‘beat the system’ (aka Content ID) for a few days.
+But in the end, they’re leaving themselves open for audio claims, loss of monetization, video takedowns, and even lawsuits with these “cheats” of the system.
+I’ve seen it happen to some high profile creators over the years.
+Unfortunately, it usually ends with the creator having to delete their videos.
+Or having to pay large sums of money to settle the issue with the artists, labels, and publishers holding the copyright.

 So where does that leave us?
 A complicated, misinformation-driven, and lengthy process for creators and a time-consuming, information-dry environment for artists.

 Thematic is a two-sided marketplace that services both the creators and the artists.

 For creators, it’s a music supervision and licensing platform that curates songs based on the content being created.
 So you’re creating a summer lookbook based in NYC?
 Here are the songs that would best fit your videos.
 All that’s required is the provided artist promotion credit, which we track and enforce using our proprietary scanning technology.

 For artists, it’s a solution for getting their music discovered.
 It’s a new radio model utilizing creators’ videos as the points of music discovery and distribution (the radio stations).
 It is the missing ‘next step’ for an artist after they’ve distributed their songs to Spotify and Apple Music.
 We provide detailed insights on the song placements from our creator network.
 We ensure the artists are armed with performance data to better their marketing and fan engagement campaigns.

 At the core, Thematic fosters a collaborative experience between these creatives.

 “But these artists should be paid for these placements!”
 We hear you, but we don’t agree.